athms/hcprep/README.md

 # tfMRI_HCP_downloader

-This is a small Python toolbox to download the Human Connectome Project (HCP) task-fMRI data via the Amazon S3 storage system.
+This is a small Python toolbox to download the Human Connectome Project (HCP) task-fMRI BOLD and event data via the Amazon S3 storage system.

 Note that the toolbox with store the data locally in the [Brain Imaging Data Structure](https://bids.neuroimaging.io)(BIDS) format.